 The cast of AMERICA IS HARD TO SEE, developed and directed by Drama League Resident Director Travis Lee Russ, in its Life Jacket Theatre Company 2018 premiere at HERE Arts Center, New York City.

 The Drama League Artist Residencies are opportunities for theater directors and their collaborators to develop new plays, musicals, performance pieces, and hybrid works.
 The residencies offer financial support, artistic mentorship, rehearsal space, and a supportive creative community.
-The five programs for 2018 include short- and long-term residencies ranging from one day to one year, and support a wide variety of creative processes.
+The four programs for 2019 include short- and long-term residencies ranging from one day to one year, and support a wide variety of creative processes.

-The Drama League Residency Program has developed many award-winning productions since 2013, including The TEAM’s RoosevElvis (Vineyard Theatre, London’s Royal Court Theatre); Ripe Time’s The World Is Round (BAM); Blue Ridge (Atlantic Theatre Company); The ARTS (LaMaMa); Distant Star (Abrons Arts Center), Georama (NYMF/Repertory Theatre of St. Louis); Assembled Identity and America Is Hard To See (HERE); Skinamarink (Little Lord/New York Theatre Workshop); Rady&Bloom’s The Upper Room (New Ohio Theatre); and Piehole’s Hand Foot Fizzle Face (JACK).
+The Drama League Residency Program has developed many award-winning productions since 2013, including The TEAM’s RoosevElvis (Vineyard Theatre, London’s Royal Court Theatre); Ripe Time’s The World Is Round (BAM); Blue Ridge (Atlantic Theatre Company); The ARTS (LaMaMa); Distant Star (Abrons Arts Center), Georama (NYMF/Repertory Theatre of St. Louis); Assembled Identity and America Is Hard To See (HERE); THE PEANUT BUTTER SHOW (Little Lord/New York Theatre Workshop); Rady&Bloom’s The Upper Room (New Ohio Theatre); and Piehole’s Hand Foot Fizzle Face (JACK).